-Founded in 2017, Jago Studios creates interactive social entertainment oozing with irreverence and virality.
+Founded in 2017, Jago Studios creates and publishes interactive social entertainment oozing with irreverence and virality.
 Their core team of game and brand veterans have decades of experience developing high profile, influential entertainment licenses and intellectual properties.
 Jago Studios invents, designs, and launches compelling play experiences made for mobile-first lifestyles, tickling the funny bone and strengthening meaningful social connections as people play together and laugh together.
 Jago is currently creating a series of comical free-to-play mobile RPG Card Battlers.

 Meet Our Team

 Stuart Drexler is a product leader and digital innovator with over 20 years of experience creating interactive games, toys, and content for global brands including Club Penguin, Moshi Monsters, Habbo, Barbie, Elmo, Harry Potter and LEGO.
 As Jago Studios CEO and Founder, Stuart leads a team of designers and developers to create infectiously compelling mobile games with high profile IP.